 - oil spray

-Heat a large skillet on high heat.
+To cook indoors: Heat a large nonstick skillet on high heat.
 When hot, lightly spray oil.
 Add burgers to the pan and reduce the heat to low.
 Cook on one side until browned, then flip.
 Flip over a few times to prevent burning and to make sure the burgers are cooked all the way through.